Shyber/recipes-fawad/README.md

 * I've added some pretty basic component tests.
 If I had more time, I would've expanded upon click/load action of the button and fake actions.
 * I've included an actions unit test.
 * I've included a reducer unit test.

-## What I would've done next
-* I left RecipeGalleryMain as a component instead of a pure function so that instead of the load recipes button loading data, I'd use its componentDidMount method to dispatch the fetch action.
-* Change how the mockup data is loaded, possibly use [JSON-Server](https://github.com/typicode/json-server).
-For now, I haven't changed it much, just got it out of the src folder.
-* Used more try-catches and corner case handling.

 ## Other points
 * I haven't given much thought to routing, the hamburger icon can be used to navigate to other areas of the site like contact or about us, that will have their own routes (as shown in commented out code).